 Bullies and bullying have taken many different shapes and forms over the years.
 With the influx of social media and the rise of cyberbullying, teen bullying can be linked to depression, trauma, school refusal, suicidal ideation, suicide attempts, and successful suicides in both the offender and the victim.

 What To Expect At ROWI

-Our new treatment center in Thousand Oaks includes state-of-the-art technology to support a positive therapeutic environment.
+Our treatment centers in Thousand Oaks and Calabasas include state-of-the-art technology to support a positive therapeutic environment.

 - Individual Therapy: One-on-one therapy with an inspired, connected, and dedicated clinician selected especially for you.